Petitioning for an elected Mayor

 - A directly elected mayor and a council manager appointed by the council.

 We have a leader, elected by the council and a cabinet of councillors.

 Voters in the council’s area elect a directly elected mayor to be head of the council’s decision-making body.
 A directly elected mayor should not be confused with a ceremonial mayor.

 Why is a referendum necessary?

-The introduction of a directly elected mayor is a significant constitutional change and so a referendum is held to give all voters in the area a chance to choose if they would want this to happen.
+The introduction of a directly elected mayor is a significant constitutional change.
+We hold a referendum to give all voters in the area a chance to choose if they want this to happen.

 In order to call a referendum for a directly elected mayor, a petition must be compiled which is signed by 5% of the number of local government electors that are shown in the current Register of Electors.